Wider Curriculum: Student Personal Development

-Our Religious Studies Curriculum (RS)
+Our Religious and Cultural Studies Curriculum (RS)

 Tolerance of those of different faiths and beliefs is promoted in RS and Cultural Studies as our students gain a greater understanding of religious diversity and practices for those religions represented in the UK.
 Planning for RS is directed by the Standing Advisory Council for Religious Education (SACRE) - Agreed Syllabus for Religious Education.

 Our PE curriculum is a 'Concept' curriculum which promotes the acquisition of life skills through participation.
 In addition, the promotion of the concept of “fair play”, following and developing rules, celebrating and rewarding success, accepting defeat and participating in activities that promote cooperation with others and inclusion for all, form an integral part of our PE curriculum.

 Our wider curriculum programme is one that is frequently under review and responsive to the context of our school, the wider community and national and international contexts.
 It is also adapted to ensure that it continues to meet the needs and interests of our students.
 It is also based around both annual, recurring and unique events and includes activities such as: